 Staying up-to-date on current gaming trends can be as time-consuming as a full-time job.
 Whether it’s understanding how RTP works, or what the capabilities of a GPT-3 AI are; there’s always new and innovative technology coming out.
+Gaming companies should hire a lawyer specializing in Web3 technologies to protect their intellectual property and ensure they do not run afoul of privacy, gambling, and other regulations.
 It can be hard to keep up with all of the latest developments.
 To help gain some valuable insight, we’ve put together 5 things about the gaming industry that most people are unaware of.

 1. True mass appeal

 Most people would agree that gaming is immensely popular.
 What you may not know is just how massive it has become.
 Behind Youtube and social media platforms, gaming is the third most popular activity in the world – far ahead of traditional media such as movies and television.
 Video games have transcended age gaps, class systems, and various arbitrary social boundaries.